jsphpl/arietta-ring-benchmark/README.md

 ## Test Setup and results

+Test code for both C and Python APIs is placed in `benchmark.c` and `benchmark.py`, respectively.

-For instructions on the test setup and a glance on how the Arietta performs, head over to [my FabAcademy page](http://archive.fabacademy.org/archives/2017/fablaberfindergarden/students/260/fabacademy/week-8/).
+For detailed instructions on the test setup and a glance on how the Arietta performs, head over to [my FabAcademy page](http://archive.fabacademy.org/archives/2017/fablaberfindergarden/students/260/fabacademy/week-8/).

 ## License